Daksh2060/multithreaded-chat-networking-c/README.md

 ### Incoming Message List

 The program maintains a dynamic list to track and process incoming messages from other users.
 Each message is decoded and added to this list, allowing the application to handle multiple simultaneous messages concurrently.
-The multithreaded design ensures that incoming messages are promptly processed without disrupting the overall chat experience.

 ### Outgoing Message List

 The program also utilizes a separate list to manage outgoing messages.
 When a user sends a message, it is added to this list, ready to be transmitted to the peer.
-The threaded architecture ensures that outgoing messages do not interfere with the reception and processing of incoming messages, maintaining a smooth and responsive chat environment.

-By employing this dual-list system, the UDP Multithreaded Chat Networking in C maximizes efficiency, enabling real-time communication while preserving the integrity of message flow.
+### Process Diagram

 ![UDP Process Graph](images/proccess_diagram.png)

+By employing this dual-list system, the program enables real-time communication while preserving the integrity of message flow.
+The multithreaded design ensures that incoming and outgoing messages are processed without disrupting the overall chat experience.

 ## Getting Started